2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

 \Cref{fig:vorticity_monte_carlo}(a) shows the specific heat per spin, $c(T)$, as a function of temperature $T$ for both NNSI and the spin vorticity model.
-In NNSI, the specific heat displays a broad Schottky-like peak corresponding to the thermal depopulation of the minimal $\cramped{Q_t = \pm 1}$ excitations with energy cost of $2J$~\cite{ramirezZeropointEntropySpin1999,melkoMonteCarloStudies2004,moessnerSpinIceCoulomb2021,applegateVindicationYbTi2012,linNonmonotonicResidualEntropy2014}.
+In NNSI, the specific heat displays a broad Schottky-like peak, whose primary contribution is from the thermal depopulation of the minimal $\cramped{Q_t = \pm 1}$ excitations with energy cost of $2J$~\cite{ramirezZeropointEntropySpin1999,melkoMonteCarloStudies2004,moessnerSpinIceCoulomb2021,applegateVindicationYb2Ti2O7Model2012,linNonmonotonicResidualEntropy2014}, with a smaller contribution at higher temperatures coming from the depopulation of $\cramped{Q_t = \pm 2}$ excitations with energy $8J$.
 In contrast, we observe a significant departure from this behavior in the spin vorticity model in the form of a sharp anomaly at $\cramped{T_{*}/J\sim 1.15}$, strongly suggestive of a finite-temperature phase transition that is not predicted by the SCGA.
-As we will see just below, however, this does not preclude the co-existence of a low-temperature classical spin liquid phase with extensive ground state entropy and critical correlations.
+As we will see just below, however, this does not preclude a low-temperature classical spin liquid phase with extensive ground state entropy and power-law decaying correlations.

 To investigate in more detail the potential spin liquidity and the nature of this specific heat anomaly, we track the evolution of the spin structure factor $S(\bq)$ (\cref{eq:Sq}) with temperature, shown in \cref{fig:vorticity_monte_carlo}(b-d) with Monte Carlo data in the top panels and the SCGA comparisons below.
 Starting with \cref{fig:vorticity_monte_carlo}(b) at $\cramped{T/J=2.0}$, well above $T_*$, the spin-spin correlations are highly consistent with those computed within the SCGA, showing the formation of pinch point features (indicated by the white arrows) broadened at finite temperature.
 Moving to lower temperature, \cref{fig:vorticity_monte_carlo}(c) shows $S(\bq)$ at $\cramped{T/J=1.2}$, just above~$T_*\sim 1.15 J$.
 The pinch points continue to sharpen, but we begin to see a deviation from the SCGA in the form of Lorentzian peaks (red) forming near the zone center ($\cramped{\bq=\bm{0}}$).